-80°C VIRTUAL USER GROUP MEETING

 Jeff Wall, Senior Director, Global Services, Azenta Life Sciences

 Jeff Wall, has over 25 years of experience in Global Service Operations and Finance.
 Having previously worked for Thermo Fisher Scientific and Dell/EMC, his focus centered on building global service centers throughout North America, Europe, and China to improve customer satisfaction with increase response times and first-time fix rates.
-Joining Azenta in 2024, Jeff brings his expertise to implement a service strategy to include Distributors and 3rd Party providers, reducing customer downtime while improving overall profitability.
+Joining Azenta in 2024, Jeff brings his expertise to implement a service strategy to include Distributors and Third Party providers, reducing customer downtime while improving overall profitability.
 He holds a blackbelt in Six Sigma.

 Q&A Session